-Iowa Artist builds a Dodge Charger From Matchsticks
+Iowa Artist Builds a Dodge Charger from Matchsticks

-GLADBROOK, Iowa- This month the Matchstick Marvels Museum has a new art piece made of, what else- matchsticks.
+GLADBROOK, Iowa- This month the Matchstick Marvels Museum has a new art piece made of, what else, matchsticks.

-Artist Patrick Acton has been working for 15 months, and over three thousand hours to create a 2/3 scale model of a 1970 Dodge Charger from the movie Fast and Furious.
+Artist Patrick Acton has been working for 15 months, and over 3,000 hours to create a 2/3 scale model of a 1970 Dodge Charger from the movie Fast and Furious.

-Action used around 750,000 match sticks, and over 20 gallons of glue to produce some incredible detail.
+Acton used around 750,000 match sticks, and over 20 gallons of glue to produce some incredible detail.
 He did a model of the engine, interior, tires and under-carriage.

 "For about six years, I've been contracting models with Ripley’s Believe it or Not," said Acton.
 "This is a 1970 dodge Charger the fully blown Charger from the Fast and Furious."